Breathing

 I thought I would write a little about breathing.
 You probably give very little thought to it as it’s an automatic reflex.
 But knowing a little about it and how to use it can be very beneficial.
 As Hugh Ross (Canadian astrophysicist,) said, “An adult human can last 40 days without food, a week without any sleep, three days without water, but only five minutes without air.
 Yet nothing is more taken for granted than the air we breathe.
 However, not just any air will do – it must be exquisitely designed to meet our needs.
 Too little oxygen in the atmosphere will kill us, as will too much”.

 When we are stressed, anxious, frightened or angry, your breathing becomes low and fast.
 Your breath will come from higher up in your chest.
-When you are more relaxed, breathing will be slower and deeper and come more from your stomach area.
+When you are more relaxed, it will be slower and deeper and come more from your stomach area.

 Deep breathing is good for us in many way.
-And being mindful or paying attention to our breathing can be used to change how our minds and bodies are reacting to a situation.
+And being mindful or paying attention to it can be used to change how our minds and bodies are reacting to a situation.
 Deep breathing will help you to stay calm or return to feeling calm and relaxed in a stressful situations.
 Other benefits include pain relief, increased energy, lowered blood pressure, improved circulation and a clearer mind.

 I am going to outline a couple of breathing techniques that we can all (including children) benefit from.
 The first is balloon and candle breathing which involves slow, full breathing in and out to relax the body and mind.